 Condenser microphones are always active.

-Condenser mic capsules output high-impedance signals that require active impedance converters (either field-effect transistors or vacuum tubes).
+Condenser mic capsules output high-impedance signals requiring active impedance converters (field-effect transistors or vacuum tubes).
 By converting the impedance, the signal can actually travel through the circuits without severe degradation.

 There are also sometimes active components in the printed circuit boards of a condenser mic.